Structures & People

 - The University Assessment Council is advisory to the Provost and Vice Chancellor and Associate Provost for Academic Affairs and her/his designee and serves the following functions:

-- Guides UW-Green Bay as it transitions to the "Open Pathways" reaccreditation process including (i) regularly communicating back to the campus community regarding HLC related activities; (ii) providing advice related to the University's efforts to document compliance with the HLC Assurance and Quality Improvement components of the new accreditation process; (iii) preparing and planning for the HLC site visit in 2017.
+- Guides UW-Green Bay as it transitions to the "Open Pathways" reaccreditation process including (i) regularly communicating back to the campus community regarding Higher Learning Commission (HLC) related activities; (ii) providing advice related to the University's efforts to document compliance with the HLC Assurance and Quality Improvement components of the new accreditation process; and (iii) preparing and planning for the HLC site visits.

-- Develops and monitors the implementation of the University's Comprehensive Assessment Plan.
+- Develops and monitors the implementation of the University's Assessment Plan.

 - Promotes and supports the institution-wide assessment activities related to the assessment of student learning outcomes, particularly in the context of the seven-year academic program review cycle.